headlamp-k8s/headlamp/docs/development/testing.md

 #### Generating Initial Data

 This will create 900 nodes, 9000 pods, and 1000 events as fast as possible.
 Then it will create 1 event per second up to a total of 9000 events.
-Also one per second: 100 new nodes, and 1000 new pods.
-Finally it will create 15 clusters.
+Also one per second: 100 new nodes and 1000 new pods.
+Finally, it will create 15 clusters.

 ```bash
 cd load-tests